 According to BRC, the new issue has consolidated key themes including ensuring global applicability and benchmarking to the Global Food Safety Initiative (GFSI), encouraging the development of a food safety culture and expanding the requirements for environmental monitoring.
 Alongside these areas of focus are the addition of new sections and clauses, which we have summarized for you below.
-Please note that the information is based on the latest draft of the standard.
-We will inform you of any changes when the final version is released.

 - Section 8: High Risk, High Care and Ambient High Care Requirements